Rhedir gan School of Music, Drama and Performance

 The presentation shows detailed research and is presented to a very high standard.

-Acquire the creative tools and procedures that will allow them to write songs of a standard appropriate for informal public performance.
+Acquired the creative tools and procedures that will enable them to compose songs to a satisfactory standard;

-Acquire a broad knowledge of songwriting styles and techniques.
+Acquired a broad knowledge of songwriting styles and techniques;

-Developed the necessary skills to present assessed work to a standard commensurate with Level 5.
+Developed the necessary skills to present assessed work to a standard expected at this level;

 Strategaeth addysgu a dysgu